pachterlab/gget/README.md

 # Jupyter Lab / Google Colab:
 gget.ref("homo_sapiens", which=["gtf", "dna"])
 ```
-&rarr; Returns a json with the latest human GTF and FASTA FTPs, and their respective metadata, in the format:
+&rarr; Returns a JSON with the latest human GTF and FASTA FTPs, and their respective metadata, in the format:
 ```
 {
     "homo_sapiens": {